jangho721/NovoRank/README.md

 </pre>

 ## Credits
-NovoRank is created by <a href="https://jangho721.github.io/" target="_blank">Jangho Seo</a>, Seunghyuk Choi, and Eunok Paek.
+NovoRank is created by <a href="https://jangho721.github.io/" target="_blank">Jangho Seo</a>, Seunghyuk Choi, and Eunok Paek at the Hanyang University.

 ## Citation
 ```bibTeX